Roboy/ravestate/README.md

-# Welcome to the Bubbling User Action Library
+# Welcome to the Reactive Dialog Logic Library

-Bua is a reactive library for interactive real-time systems, and southern German slang for "little boy".
+Dialogic is a reactive library for interactive real-time dialog systems.